 Medicare Supplement Underwriting Questions for Borderline Conditions

-If you only take the oral medication or you take less than 50 units of insulin, you should receive approval.
+If you only take oral medication or you take less than 50 units of insulin, you should receive approval.
 When you have diabetes, carriers look at additional conditions.

 So, if you have high blood pressure and diabetes with high cholesterol or diabetic neuropathy, then it’s harder to receive approval for coverage.